Preferential Attachment Trees with Vertex Death: Persistence of the Maximum Degree: Results

 Though crucial in our proofs, we do not believe this assumption to be necessary, so that the results in~\eqref{eq:Inas} and~\eqref{eq:degdistinct} should hold for a wider class of models.
-Indeed, Iyer provides such results in the case $m=1$ and $d\equiv 0$ in~\cite{Iyer24}, though a different proof idea is used.
-We leave extending this to the current setting for future work, see also Section~\ref{sec:disc}.\ensymboldremark \end{remark}
+Indeed, Iyer provides such results in the case $m=1$ and $d\equiv 0$ in~\cite{Iyer24}, though a different proof idea is used.\ensymboldremark \end{remark}

 \textbf{Finite lifetime. } We now present our result for the PAVD model when vertices die after a finite number of steps almost surely.
-To this end, we need some additional definitions and assumptions.
-First, we define the quantity \be R:=\inf_{i\in\N_0}(b(i)+d(i)), \ee and assume that there exists $d^*\in[0,R)$, such that \be \lim_{i\to\infty} d(i)=d^*, \ee and such that Assumption~\eqref{ass:A2} is satisfied.
+The results in Theorem~\ref{thrm:inflife} are qualitative, as they state whether certain random variables converge or diverge.
+Our result in finite lifetime, on the other hand, is quantitative.
+It shows that certain random variables grow at the same rate (in the sense of~\eqref{eq:pers}).
+To this end, we need some additional definitions and assumptions to more finely control the behaviour of the model.
+First, we define \be R\coloneq \inf_{i\in\N_0}(b(i)+d(i)), \ee and assume that there exists $d^*\in[0,R)$, such that \be \lim_{i\to\infty} d(i)=d^*, \ee and such that Assumption~\eqref{ass:A2} is satisfied.
 Here, Assumption~\eqref{ass:A2} ensures that vertices die after a finite number of steps almost surely.
 Furthermore, it is crucial that the limit $d^*$ is strictly smaller than $R$.
 Indeed, the `finite lifetime' regime can be divided into two further sub-regimes, called the `rich are old' `rich die young' and regime, based on whether $d^*<R$ or $d^*>R$ (when assuming that such a $d^*$ exists), respectively, see Table~\ref{table:regimes}.
 The recent work of Heydenreich and the author~\cite{HeyLod25} studies lack of persistence in these regime.
-They show that, under mild conditions, persistence \emph{never} occurs in the `rich die young' regime, see~\cite[Theorem $2.10$]{HeyLod25}.
-Our focus here thus lies on the `rich are old' regime, where we show under which conditions persistence does occur.
+They show that, under mild conditions, persistence \emph{never} occurs in the `rich die young' regime, see~\cite[Theorem $2.10$]{HeyLod25}, and that lack of persistence occurs in the `rich are old' regime when Assumption~\eqref{ass:varphi2} is not satisfied.
+Our focus here thus lies on the `rich are old' regime, where we show that persistence does occur when Assumption~\eqref{ass:varphi2} is satisfied (and additional technical assumptions).